THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 3. Deployment feasibility evaluation
 4. Business-driven binary redesign

-While the 3-class BoW + Naive Bayes model was optimal under Macro F1 evaluation, the binary redesign provided stronger operational reliability for dissatisfaction detection.

-This demonstrates an iterative, evaluation-driven modelling approach that balances statistical performance with real-world deployment requirements under class imbalance constraints.
+The 3-class BoW + Naive Bayes model achieved the highest Macro F1-score (0.651) under imbalance-aware evaluation.
+However, confusion matrix analysis revealed majority-class dominance and limited deployment suitability.

+The binary redesign achieved a Balanced Accuracy of 0.930 and improved **Negative recall** to 0.929, reducing the False Negative Rate to 7.1%.
+Overall classification accuracy reached 0.931.

+This makes the model statistically robust and operationally reliable for dissatisfaction monitoring.

+This modelling evolution reflects the CRISP-DM principle of iterative refinement, where model design adapts based on evaluation feedback and deployment feasibility considerations.

 ---